 “Real change is about systems and how people work, so a large part of this project was ensuring effective communication and that people were on board.
 For example, once we had created a more effective website and publishing system, we had to work out how to take BRC’s brilliant content and turn it into things people want to read, watch or listen to.
 This meant new ways of working as well as new roles and new attitudes.”

-With Webb’s guidance, BRC replaced every system in the business.
+With his guidance, BRC replaced every system in the business.
 BRC also moved to modern offices and reduced office space by 30% with flex-time.
 To ease staff through the transition, they invested in workshops and discussions.

 Chillisauce is an example of how a Freeman Clarke Principal removed swivel-chair problems and improved integration with suppliers—and radically improved their customer experience at the same time.